groundhoggwp/groundhogg/README.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team helps validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.]( https://patchstack.com/database/vdp/9e5fb9d9-417e-4ba2-a0bf-8b7529b7122b )

 == Changelog ==

+= 4.2.7 (2025-11-12) =
+* ADDED Built-in support for Polylang for the preferences page.
+* ADDED Bulk editing campaigns for emails, broadcasts, and flows.
+* ADDED New broadcasts reports.
+Broadcasts sent and total broadcast emails sent.
+* TWEAKED More space between preview text and content.
+* SECURITY Patched vulnerability.
+Credit to WordFence for practicing responsible disclosure.
+* FIXED Email template toggle showing enabled even if disabled.
+* FIXED Broken GeoIP reference.

 = 4.2.6.1 (2025-10-29) =
 * FIXED Recaptcha field missing in rendered form if the recaptcha version is v3